-- a) Groups that plan on checking their baggage will need all baggage tagged with "Group Tag" (old NRPC 2799 or new NRPC 4015).
+- a) Groups that plan on checking their baggage will need all baggage tagged with "Group Move Tag" (NRPC 4015).
 (Refer to Figure 4-14) - b) Baggage size and quantity restrictions may not apply to organizations that require special backpacks or baggage of specific size with prior approval from the Group Desk. - c) Appropriate accommodations should be made prior to the group's travel, in which a customer car will be sectioned off or a portion of the Baggage Car left open for the group's baggage.

-Figure 4-14 - Group Tag (old NRPC 2799 or new NRPC 4015)
+Figure 4-14 - Group Move Tag (NRPC 4015)